painot/BSS-Macro/README.md

 <br>

 Misc stuff innit:
-- If you get banned with a crap executor, not on me
+- If you get banned with a crap executor, not on me lol
 - Will add advanced webhook and hourly reports system soon
 - Will add a direct suggestion feature lmao
 - Emulators are supported but they're crap in performance